-Impact fees collected and spent during Fiscal Year 2016-2017 were as approved by Resolution No. 7432, establishing specific amounts of new fees for Open Space and Parks, Transportation Improvements, Storm Drain Facilities and Public Facilities, pursuant to a study entitled, "City of Redlands Development Impact Fee Study", dated December 12, 2013 and Resolution No. 7617, establishing an additional calculation methodology for Transportation fees until Resolution No. 7701 was approved by the City Council on January 17, 2017, pursuant to a subsequent study of the same title dated January 9, 2017, which rescinded Resolution Nos.
+Impact fees collected and spent during Fiscal Year 2017-2018 were set by Resolution No. 7701 as approved by the City Council on January 18, 2017, establishing specific amounts of new fees for Open Space and Parks, Transportation Improvements, Storm Drain Facilities and Public Facilities, pursuant to a study entitled, "City of Redlands Development Impact Fee Study", dated January 9, 2017, which rescinded previously governing Resolution Nos.
 7432 and 7617.
 The amount of corresponding fee types, currently established by Resolution No. 7701, is attached hereto.
 The Act requires the City to prepare an annual report for the City's development impact fees, summarizing the revenues, interest income, and expenditures for each category of funds during the fiscal year.
-This report was filed with the City Clerk's Office and available for public review on January 25, 2018.
+This report was filed with the City Clerk's Office and available for public review on December 1, 2018.